 Students can enroll in up to 8 credit hours (or two courses) per semester.
 However, to avoid overwhelming your current workload, it is recommended to start with just one course per semester.

 Grades received for dual enrollment classes count as your college GPA.
-Your high school will weigh them on a 6.0 scale (similar to AP/AICE/IB).
+Your Palm Beach County high school will weigh them on a 6.0 scale (similar to AP/AICE/IB).

 Students have the option to take summer classes, which can be a great way to complete a course and explore whether dual enrollment is right for you in the fall.
 Due to the condensed schedule, it's recommended to take only one class during the summer.
 Avoid science courses with a lab, as they can be especially demanding in a shorter term.

-Students interested in dual enrollment should consult their dean, dual enrollment coordinator, guidance counselor, OR College Map Mentor to learn about their options and determine which courses to pursue.
+Students interested in dual enrollment should consult their dean, dual enrollment coordinator, school counselor, OR College Map Mentor to learn about their options and determine which courses to pursue.

 NOTE: Dual enrollment needs to be taken seriously.
 The grades earned during dual enrollment ARE your first college grades.